 - 81. The equivalent of two weeks of any bursary award is the maximum amount of bursary funds that can be paid in advance to any student.
 However, any college which operates a system of paying more than two weeks in arrears may continue to do so. - 82.
 This should not impact on the purchasing of study items or pre-purchased travel, such as travel cards; it only affects the financial payments to students. - 83.
 Bursary payments can only be backdated to the start of the course if the complete application is received within six weeks of the start of the course.

-(This does not include any delay arising that is outwith the student's control, such as an IT systems failure or official documentation requirements.) - 84.
-As per paragraph 49, Colleges should have regard to equalities legislation and the Children and Young People (Scotland) Act 2014 when considering the position of students with protected characteristics and Care-Experienced students.
-Colleges may exercise increased flexibility when considering backdated payments for groups of students impacted by this legislation (for example Care-Experienced students, disabled students, student parents and those on maternity/paternity/adoption leave).
-We recommend that colleges extend the deadline for receipt of a complete bursary application, qualifying for backdated payments, up until the required date of SFC credit funding2.
-Where possible, any large sums due to the student should be split out across a number of instalments, rather than paid all at once.
+(This does not include any delay arising that is outwith the student's control, such as an IT systems failure or official documentation requirements.)
+Where possible, any large sums due to the student should be paid in instalments, rather than paid all at once.